-Whisk ½ cup hot water and 1 tbsp espresso in a small saucepan until dissolved.
-Add 2 tbsp sugar and 2 tbsp coffee liqueur; bring to a boil.
+Whisk ½ cup hot water and 1 tablespoon espresso in a small saucepan until dissolved.
+Add 2 tablespoon sugar and 2 tablespoon coffee liqueur; bring to a boil.
 Reduce the heat to medium and let simmer for 3 minutes, uncovered, stirring a few times.

-Stir 1 tbsp hot water and 1 tbsp instant coffee together in a small cup until dissolved.
+Stir 1 tablespoon hot water and 1 tablespoon instant coffee together in a small cup until dissolved.
 Let cool.
 In a small bowl, stir this coffee with ⅔ cup heavy whipping cream.
 Set aside.

 Preheat oven to 350 degrees Fahrenheit.

 Generously butter the bottom and sides of a 9-inch springform pan.
 Dip 12 ladyfinger cookies into the coffee and liqueur mixture just long enough to get them wet, do not soak them!
 Arrange the ladyfingers on the bottom of the pan (break or cut the last one to fit and fill the gaps).
 Wrap the outside of the pan with aluminum foil, covering the bottom and extending up the sides (see recipe notes for more tips).

 Next, in a large bowl, with an electric mixer, beat one package of the cream cheese, ⅓ cup of the sugar, and ¼ cup cornstarch on low speed until smooth.
 Scrape the sides of the bowl and beaters with a spatula as needed.